 An early relative of Tyrannosaurus rex, the Bisti Beast, was discovered in this area in 1997 by Paul Sealey from the New Mexico Museum of Natural History and Science.
 The fossil was excavated in 1998 from the Bisti/De-Na-Zin Wilderness, by paleontologist Dr. Thomas Williamson.
 The 30-foot tyrannosaur roamed the Earth around 74 million years ago.
 To date, it has only been found in New Mexico.
 Moreover, the Bisti Beast is a member of the same family as its more famous cousin, Tyrannosaurus rex.

 Furthermore, it would have looked like a slightly smaller version of T. rex.
 The Bisti Beast was a scarce find and is of exceptionally high scientific value.
 The Bisti Beast is not the only specimen discovered within the Bisti.
-Researchers have found numerous other fossils, including the duck-billed dinosaur, a large sauropod, as well as multiple turtles, fish.
+Researchers have found numerous other fossils, including the duck-billed dinosaur, a large sauropod, as well as multiple turtles, and fish.
 That’s why hiking the Bisti/De-Na-Zin Wilderness is such a unique experience.
-But remember, that visitors are not allowed to take any rocks, fossils or material of any kind from the park.
+But remember, that visitors are not allowed to take any rocks, fossils, or material of any kind from the park.

 Bisti is a Navajo word meaning “a large area of shale hills” / “among the adobe formations.”
 Furthermore, De-Na-Zin, from Navajo means “Standing Crane”, because petroglyphs of cranes have been found south of the Wilderness.

-Finally, National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, one of their must-visit adventure destinations for 2019.
-So, if you are looking for best hikes in New Mexico hiking the Bisti/De-Na-Zin Wilderness is one of the tops.
+Finally, National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, as one of their must-visit adventure destinations for 2019.
+So, if you are looking for the best hikes in New Mexico hiking the Bisti/De-Na-Zin Wilderness is one of the tops.

 Bisti Badlands Weather